Pittsburgh Hit-and-Run Attorney

-If you are reading this Web page after you were injured or a family member was killed in a Pittsburgh, Pennsylvania bike accident or pedestrian accident, you have no doubt experienced the this reality: pedestrians and bicyclists are no match for motorized vehicles when the two collide.
+If you or a family member has been struck by a car while walking or biking, you understand pedestrians and bicyclists are no match for motorized vehicles when the two collide.
 Hit-and-run accidents are a very serious form of car accident.
 A person who is walking or riding a bicycle does not have the protection of a car body that a motorist or passenger does.
 Very serious injuries to the pedestrian or bicyclist are common in such circumstances.
 If this has happened to you, please contact the Pittsburgh hit-and-run attorneys at Hal Waldman & Associates to discuss your case.

 You or your loved one may have suffered from very serious injuries including traumatic brain injury, internal injuries, broken bones or spinal cord injury when hit by a car or truck.
 Your need for an attorney is as urgent as the victim’s need for prompt, highly-qualified medical care.